-The proceeds of the notes will be used to finance the acquisition of the portfolio, the original amount of which equals EUR 2,200 million (as of closing).
+The proceeds of the notes will be used to finance the acquisition of the portfolio, the original amount of which equals EUR 3,000 million (as of closing).
 The interest and principal priorities of payment are combined in a single waterfall.
-The amortization period will start on the first interest payment date.
+The amortization period will start once the revolving period ends, i.e. on the payment date falling 20 April 2022 (or at an earlier date, if the revolving period is terminated).